The Answers You Need for the Questions You’re Forced to Ask

 If the victim’s injuries prove fatal, family members may also be entitled to claim damages for wrongful death.
 In this case, it must be proven that the dog attack victim died as a result of the bites, and the surviving family members have suffered financially due to the death.

 If you or your child suffered injuries in an unprovoked dog attack in Rhode Island, our attorneys at Kirshenbaum & Kirshenbaum understand the anger, pain, and concerns you are now facing.
 Our firm has been providing legal services to communities in Providence, Kent, and Washington Counties for more than 80 years.
 We have a history of proven results.
-Call us at 401-946-3200, or use our online form to request a free consultation.
+Call us at 401-946-3200, or use our online form to request a free consultation with our dog bite attorneys.
 Let us help you get the justice and compensation you deserve.